-Many women have opted for this long-lasting procedure over traditional hair removal methods, but it can feel a little overwhelming to work out if it's the right choice for you.
+For the uninitiated, laser hair removal raises questions—such as how much is laser hair removal, how the process works, and how the results are maintained.
+It's a popular choice for those who want something longer-lasting than traditional at-home hair removal methods, but it can feel a little overwhelming to work out if it's the right choice for you.

-The truth is, there’s a lot to consider when choosing a hair removal method.
-Do you book an in-clinic laser hair appointment, opt for hair removal at home with one of the best IPL hair removal devices, or go another route entirely?
+The truth is, there’s a lot to consider when choosing a longer-lasting hair removal method.
+Do you book an in-clinic laser hair appointment, or opt for hair removal at home with one of the best IPL hair removal devices?
 The best way to make your decision about laser hair removal is to learn everything you can.
-So, dig in and see what the experts we asked have to say about the entire process—from cost to healing time and more.
+In this guide, experts explain the process, from the involved costs to downtime.

 1. How does laser hair removal work?